valentarmo/eddie/README.md

         k - Move up
         j - Move down
         i - Enter insert mode
-        I - Move to the start of the line and enter insert mode a - Move right and enter insert mode
-        A - Move to the end of the line and enter insert mode o - Insert a new line and enter insert mode
-        O - Insert a new line above and enter insert mode w - Move to the start of the next word e - Move to the end of the current or next word b - Move to the start of the current or previous word x - delete
+        w - Move to the start of the next word e - Move to the end of the current or next word b - Move to the start of the current or previous word x - delete
-        X - Backspace
-        0 - Go to the start of the line
-        $ - Go to the end of the line
         v - Go into visual mode
-        p - Paste
         : - Type a command.
-Valid commands are, save, open, and quit, which do as they suggest.
+Valid commands are, save, saveas, open, and quit, which do as they suggest.
 Press ESC to cancel.
-Press Enter to confirm the command and continue with the operation.
+Press Enter to submit.
     #### Current Visual Mode Keys
-        l, h, k, j, 0, $ - Same as in normal mode d - cut region and exit to normal mode y - copy region and exit to normal mode
+        l, h, k, j, w, e, b - Same as in normal mode x - cut region and exit to normal mode
     #### Insert Mode
         Every character will be inserted into the text
     #### Keys common to every mode